-Skoda’s January sales increased by 10.2% to 75,400 units in year-on-year figures – its best January result ever since it was founded 117 years ago.
+Sales at Skoda in January 2013 increased 10.2 percent to 75,400 units in year-on-year figures.
+This marked the Czech carmaker’s best January result ever since it was founded 117 years ago.
 Volkswagen Group's Czech brand posted these figures last Friday.
 This increase was driven was aided by sales in western European markets, primarily Switzerland, Austria and Germany.

 This brand, which was purchased by VW for $1.4 billion after previously beginning a joint venture with the Czech carmaker in 1991, has been crucial in aiding VW to gain a more solid footing in emerging markets, with its budget vehicles.

 Skoda benefited from the rise in demand from first-time buyers in Russia, India and China.
-Skoda is estimated to boost sales by 84% to 1.41 million vehicles by 2018 from 879,200 last year, according to IHS Automotive.
+Skoda is estimated to boost sales by 84 percent to 1.41 million vehicles by 2018 from 879,200 last year, according to IHS Automotive.

 This growth is more than double the 41 percent that’s predicted for the VW brand but it still hasn’t achieved Skoda's own target of 1.5 million vehicles by 2018.
 Since Skoda was involved with VW, its sales have quadrupled from lower than 200,000 vehicles in 1991.
 In 2011, Volkswagen Group had been the second-largest world automaker with 8.16 million sales, falling behind General Motors with 9.05 million.
 In the same period, Toyota was No. 3 with sales of 7.95 million units.